DeclanChidlow/vale.rocks/src/posts/china-gaming.md

 - Spreads superstition or is deemed too horrific or cruel.
 This particularly applies to corpses, skeletons and blood, which are often removed, replaced, or recoloured.
 Cult or occult content that conflicts with state ideology is also restricted.
 In some cases developers go further than what is necessitated, just to ensure there are no complications due to found infractions.

 - Falls outside of traditional gender roles and depictions of non-heterosexual marriage.
-Depictions of effeminate men are specifically targeted and relationships are often recontextualised as friendships or removed entirely to ensure compliance.
+Depictions of effeminate men are specifically targeted, and relationships are often recontextualised as friendships or removed entirely to ensure compliance.

 - Depicts historical revisionism, such as games which depict alternate timelines where China is divided or Axis powers win during World War II.
 Maps which fail to align with China's official borders are also noted.

 - Includes gambling mechanics, which are very much regulated.
 Exact drop rates and likelihoods were made required to be published in 2017.
-This has had especially significant effects on games like Counter Strike which have lootboxes.
+This has had especially significant effects on games like Counter-Strike which have lootboxes.

 Due to the heavy region-locking and the language barrier, many Chinese variants of games are scarcely accessible, or even known of, outside of China.
 Chinese variants of games commonly _can't_ be legitimately accessed at all outside of mainland China.
 You often need to provide state-issued ID to gain access, which allows enforcement of the aforementioned restrictions.